8 Plumbing Tips for New Homeowners

 - Plumber’s tape to fix leaky showerheads

-- Duct tape to mitigate the flow of a plumbing leak until a plumber is on the way
+- Duct tape to stem the flow of a plumbing leak until a plumber arrives

-Anything that flows down the drain apart from water can cause a clog.
-Run your drains flowing smoothly with these preventive tips:
+Whatever flows down the drain apart from water can cause a clog.
+Keep your drains flowing smoothly with these preventive tips:

-- Never flush anything down the toilet aside from human waste and a small amount of toilet paper
+- Never flush anything down the toilet other than human waste and a small amount of toilet paper

-- Do not pour cooking grease down the drain
+- Don’t pour cooking grease down the kitchen sink

-- Pour a large pot of near-boiling water down every drain each month
+- Pour a large pot of near-boiling water down every drain once a month

 8. Put a Plumber on Speed Dial

-While these plumbing tips for new homeowners should keep many problems at bay, it’s always wise to know a reliable plumber in town.
-For dependable, affordable work, there’s no better place to turn than Epperson Service Experts.
+While our plumbing tips for new homeowners should keep many problems from happening, it’s still sensible to know a reliable plumber in your area.
+For dependable, affordable work, there’s no better place to turn than Service Experts Heating, Air Conditioning & Plumbing.

-We have locations across North America to support our customers from coast to coast.
-When you contact our certified plumbers for the job, you can rest assured that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
-Get in touch with us to arrange plumbing services with us today.
+We have Experts across North America to support our customers from coast to coast.
+When you choose our certified plumbers for the job, you can enjoy the peace of mind that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
+Contact your local Service Experts Heating, Air Conditioning & Plumbing office to schedule plumbing services with us today.